arungudelli/angularjswiki/content/en/fontawesome/fa-mitten.md

-## Change Mitten icon size
+## Change fa-mitten icon size
-To increase Mitten font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-mitten.
+To increase fa-mitten font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-mitten.

 Increase in icon size will be relative to their parent container.